Nike Air Zoom Vomero 13

 In conclusion, it is a very good shoe but may not justify the purchase if you are bothered by the minus I highlighted in this review.

-- The Nike Air Zoom Vomero 13 is an update to a long-running series of shoes that are designed for the neutral pronator.
+- An update to a long-running series of Nike Vomero shoes that are designed for the neutral pronator.
 It features subtle changes that contribute to a secure and enabled experience on the roads.

 - The upper makes use of engineered mesh, which mimics the properties of cloth.
 It’s breathable, but its construction is not as open as the previous iteration’s mesh material.
 For additional security and snugness, thin synthetic overlays are printed onto the façade.